NBizzell/time-lapse-crystals/Lesson-2/worksheet1.md

 added to pad to the required number of digits.
 So, for example,
 %08d would result in an eight-digit number.

+## Step 3: check your pictures have been taken

+use ls to check the contents of the folder

 ###licence
 Unless otherwise specified, everything in this repository is covered by the following licence: